icfnext/cq-component-maven-plugin/src/site/markdown/adding-a-transformer.md

 to indicate that the custom Transformer should be used.

 ### Example
-This example will capitalize the class name
+This example will capitalize the class name.

 #### Addition of the Custom Transformer Class